2004 United States presidential election in Arkansas

 The 2004 United States presidential election in Arkansas took place on November 2, 2004, and was part of the 2004 United States presidential election.
 State voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.

 Arkansas was won by incumbent President George W. Bush by a 9.8% margin of victory.
 Prior to the election, 11 out of 12 news organizations considered this a state Bush would win, or otherwise considered as a red state.
 Although there was little advertising and campaigning, polling did show a tight race as Bush won the state in 2000 with just over 50%.
-This was the last election in which Arkansas was decided by a single-digit margin or in which the Democrat received more than 40% of the state’s vote.
+This was both the last election in which Arkansas was decided by a single-digit margin and in which the Democrat received more than 40% of the state's vote.

-As of 2020, this is the last time Arkansas voted to the left of Arizona, Georgia, Indiana, Kansas, Louisiana, Montana, Mississippi, Nebraska, North Carolina, South Carolina, Tennessee (though the results aligned closely in 2016) or Texas.

-Arkansas was 1 of 10 states to back George W. Bush twice but only back George H. W. Bush once during his presidential win in 1988.